pcanz/pPEG/Readme.md

 This pPEG grammar is based on the original [PEG] as defined by Bryan Ford.

 The use of `=` in rule definitions instead of `<-` is a cosmetic style choice.
-For simplicity and portability pPEG does not use double-quotes, back-tick, or back-slash escape characters.
+Octal character codes are not used, and Unicode chars, not bytes, are matched.
+For simplicity and portability pPEG does not use double-quotes, or back-slash escape characters.

 The prefix operator `~x` matches anything other than `x`.
 This can be used to match any character: `~[]`, eliminating the need for a special `.` to match any character.
 The `~` operator often provides a simpler way to express PEG rules.